Signallers control the movement and direction of trains by operating railway signals and points. They make sure that trains run safely and on time.

 You may spend a lot of time in front of computer screens.

 You would have to work shifts, including evenings, nights, public holidays and weekends.

 able to understand and follow rules and regulations

 You need to have:

-- You will undertake the Network Rail Signaller Apprenticeship Programme for a minimum of 12 months.
-This would lead to Level 2 Infrastructure Operations Apprenticeship.
+You will undertake the Network Rail Signaller Apprenticeship Programme which lasts 18 months, leading to the Level 3 Operations Apprenticeship.

 Network Rail are in the process of replacing their signalling system to the European Train Control System (ETCS) and Traffic Management (TM) Programme.
 This may affect signaller jobs in the future as all signalling will be done out of Rail Operating Centres (ROCs).